All Episodes

 So the Republicans here, apparently, even the great Senator Jim DeMint, talking about finding common ground with McCain on this.

-So what we have here, there was a great piece, Peter Ferreira, in the American Spectator last week, writing, in this case about David Fromm, who is a conservative commentator and author, writer, National Review Online.
+So what we have here, there was a great piece, Peter Ferreira, in the American Spectator last week, writing, in this case about David Fromm, who's a conservative commentator and author, writer, National Review Online.

-There's a there's a term that Peter Ferrara came up with to describe this.
+There's a term that Peter Ferreira came up with to describe this, and I can't forget the first one.

-And it appears now that what's happening with the Republicans in the Senate is that they are prepared to surrender and sort of try to find a way to compromise with McCain to keep him consistent on his presidential issue, supporting a cap and trade, uh a camp and cap and trade program.
+And it appears now that what's happening with the Republicans in the Senate is that they're prepared to surrender and sort of try to find a way to compromise with McCain to keep him consistent on his presidential issue, supporting a cap and trade, a cap and trade program.

 But the headline here is really all that you need to know.